poniponiponiponiponiponiponiponiponi/poniponiponiponiponiponiponiponiponi.github.io/software_i_use.markdown

 ## DEs vs WMs
-Even though I use i3 I believe that tiling window managers are hugely overrated for most people use-cases and they use it only because either their favourite internet celebrity uses them or their friend group does so.
-The only reason I use i3 is because I want to have an easily configurable setup, where I have everything in one file I can copy around.
+Even though I use i3 I believe that tiling window managers are hugely overrated for most people use-cases and they only use it because either their favourite internet celebrity uses them or their friend group does so.
+The reason I use i3 is because I want to have an easily configurable setup, where you have everything in one file you can copy around.
 I don't think there's much speed to be gained from switching windows a little faster.
 I can't think of a case where I have more than 3 windows open (Emacs, Firefox and Ghidra) that I want to swap around at the same time.
 "Alt-tabbing" is more than enough for this.
 I guess I use Emacs as my terminal multiplexer and if somebody doesn't want to use tmux then using a tiling window manager might be helpful.

 ## Programming languages
 My two main programming languages are Python and Rust.
 Like I stated